opencrvs/opencrvs-countryconfig/README.md

 Before commencing, you must have customised the source reference data for your needs in CSV files or alternatively via custom scripts that you write for 3rd party APIs.
 You should feel free to amend the approach we have taken and the scripts if you need to integrate with APIs, but your output should be CSV files, identical in style to ours in the features folders for [administrative locations](https://github.com/opencrvs/opencrvs-zambia/tree/master/src/zmb/features/administrative/source), [employees](https://github.com/opencrvs/opencrvs-zambia/tree/master/src/zmb/features/employees/generated) and [facilities](https://github.com/opencrvs/opencrvs-zambia/tree/master/src/zmb/features/facilities/source).

+1. Ensure that OpenCRVS core is running.

-1. Clear any existing data by running `yarn db:clear:all` (On a Mac you may need to additionally manually delete the "config" and "openhim-dev" databases directly in Mongo, using a GUI tool like [Robo3T](https://robomongo.org/)).
+2. Clear any existing data by running `yarn db:clear:all` (On a Mac you may need to additionally manually delete the "config" and "openhim-dev" databases directly in Mongo, using a GUI tool like [Robo3T](https://robomongo.org/)).
 You can run this command `yarn db:backup:restore` after `yarn db:clear:all` to restore back to Zambia factory reset backups at any time.

-2. Quit and restart the dev environment
+3. Quit and restart OpenCRVS core.

-3. Log into the OpenHIM at [here](http://localhost:8888) - default login is root@openhim.org:openhim-password (login will fail a security check as we are using self signed certs by default, follow the instructions in the error message in Chrome to accept cert, then try again)
+4. Log into the OpenHIM at [here](http://localhost:8888) - default login is root@openhim.org:openhim-password (When running locally, login will fail a certificate security check as we are using self signed certs by default, follow the instructions in the error message in Chrome to accept cert, then try again)

-4. Once logged in click Export/Import then drop the core file [`infrastructure/openhim-base-config.json`](https://github.com/opencrvs/opencrvs-core/blob/master/infrastructure/openhim-base-config.json) into the import box and click 'Import'
+5. Once logged in click Export/Import then select the core file [`infrastructure/openhim-base-config.json`](https://github.com/opencrvs/opencrvs-core/blob/master/infrastructure/openhim-base-config.json) or drag and drop the file into the import box.
+A modal will open displaying the channels that will be imported.
+These are the routing configs for OpenCRVS in OpenHIM.
+Click 'Import changes'.

-5. Click Channels and check all have loaded successfully.
+6. Click Channels and check all have loaded successfully.
+All will show a green "Enabled" message with the exception of an orange "Disabled" message for Hearth passthrough.

-6. To populate reference data for your country requirements from the resources package, by default, you run the `yarn db:populate` command to do this when OpenCRVS Core is running .
+7. To populate reference data for your country requirements from the resources package, by default, you run the `yarn db:populate` command to do this when OpenCRVS Core is running .
 This script's intention is to create active users in the system and generate passwords for them, populate the database with FHIR jurisdictions, facilities, practitioners and any other reference data you need.

 You must add 2 parameters: